MCLD/greatreadingadventure/README.md

 # The Great Reading Adventure
 The Great Reading Adventure is a robust, open source software designed to manage library reading programs.
 The GRA is free to use, modify, and share.
 Check out [www.greatreadingadventure.com](http://www.greatreadingadventure.com/) for an overview of its functionality and capabilities.

+You can view the latest [release notes](https://github.com/MCLD/greatreadingadventure/releases/latest) or [download the latest version (2.2.1)](https://github.com/MCLD/greatreadingadventure/releases/download/v2.2.1/GreatReadingAdventure-2.2.1.zip).

-See the [SourceForge](http://sourceforge.net/projects/thegreatreadingadventure/) site for [releases and docs](http://sourceforge.net/projects/thegreatreadingadventure/files/), and the [wiki](http://sourceforge.net/p/thegreatreadingadventure/wiki/Home/).
+See the [SourceForge](http://sourceforge.net/projects/thegreatreadingadventure/) site for [some documentation](http://sourceforge.net/p/thegreatreadingadventure/wiki/Home/).

 If you want to propose a new feature (but can't/don't want to build it yourself), please use [this form] (http://goo.gl/forms/p21DIXEbpn).